 If the tenant does file an answer, the following are some of the defenses they can give to stop or delay their eviction:

 Any of these defenses can either stop or delay an eviction.
-In some cases, you may have to restart the process.
+In some cases, a landlord may have to restart the process.
 In other cases, however, the process will stop altogether.
 To protect yourself, make sure to keep diligent records of the violations committed and all notices served to the tenants.

 Either way, a residential landlord will need to obtain a writ of restitution.
 In Colorado, the court must issue it within 48 hours after successful judgment.
 After obtaining it, you’ll need to serve it to the sheriff for action even if it means forcefully throwing out the tenant.